Product Documentation

 Description

-The superfile compact utility, ctscmp, compacts and rebuilds a superfile and all of its members provided the required IFIL resources are present in the superfile data members.
+The superfile compact utility, ctscmp, compacts and rebuilds a superfile and all its members provided the required IFIL resources are present in the superfile data members.
 It creates a compacted version of the file in place, using a temporary file named CTREE.TMP as a destination and then renaming it.

-The utility supports processing data and index member names having extensions other than .dat and .idx.
+The utility is designed for the Standalone single-user model.
+It supports processing data and index member names with extensions other than .dat and .idx.

 A “% complete” progress indicator has been added to the ctscmp utility.